Gnucash/gnucash/cmake/README_CMAKE.txt

 == Scope

-The scope of the current work is to duplicate the `make`, `make check` and `make install` actions as the Autotools system would.
+The scope of the current work is to duplicate these actions as the Autotools system would:

-Currently, there is no support for `make dist`, `make distcheck` or similar targets.
-Other limitations include:
+   * make
+   * make check
+   * make install
+   * make uninstall
+   * make dist
+   * make distcheck

+Limitations include:

   * Not all options available in `./configure` have been ported to this CMake system.